-India has announced a sizeable economic package (USD 280 Billion or INR 20 lakh crore, 10% of GDP).
-The intention seems to be to show that the Government cares about the economy and is willing to match global stimulus programs.
+India has announced a sizeable economic stimulus package (USD 280 Billion or INR 20 lakh crore, 10% of GDP).
+The intention seems to be to show that the Government cares about the economy.
+Moreover, it is willing to match global stimulus programs.

 Hon’ble Prime Minister, Mr Narendra Modi announced the special economic package on May 12, 2020.
 Following which, the Finance Minister, Ms Nirmala Sitharaman, made daily detailed press conferences for five days.
-The package aims to promote self-reliance in India (“Atma-Nirbhar Bharat Abhiyan“) and to reduce the financial strain on the country due to the pandemic.
+The package aims to promote self-reliance in India (“Atma-Nirbhar Bharat Abhiyan“).
+Furthermore, it aims to reduce the financial strain on the country due to the pandemic.

 Details of the Stimulus for each sector

 More details of the impacts of COVID-19 on particular industries can be found in our Industry Expertise Updates for key sectors:

 Agriculture Industry, Food Processing and Food & Beverage: